 For more city action, visit either Bayreuth (70 km east of Bamberg) or Nuremberg (60 km south of Bamberg).
 Both cities offer a variety of historic sites, cultural attractions, all kinds of festivals and good beer. 😉

-You may also continue traveling north of Bamberg towards the cultural state of Thuringia with cities like Erfurt, Weimar or Eisenach, where you can visit the famous Wartburg Castle and travel back in time to the reformer Martin Luther.
+You may also continue traveling north of Bamberg towards the cultural state of Thuringia with cities like Jena, Weimar or Eisenach, where you can visit the famous Wartburg Castle and travel back in time and learn about Martin Luther.

 Have you been to Bamberg?
 What did you like most about your stay?
 Let me know in the comments.